nathankot/bashi/README.md

 # 🌁 Bashi

-Bashi offers an extensible, ready-to-use platform that bridges LLMs to tasks and actions.
+Bashi is an extensible, ready-to-use platform that bridges LLMs to tasks and actions.

+It comes with an OSX personal assistant app, so you can try it out quickly, and mould the app to your own needs.

-This repo contains two components:
+This repo has two components:

 - The Bashi API server.
-- An example client called 'assist' for OSX that demonstrates a personal assistant menubar app built on top of the server/platform.
-While it works, it's currently very rudimentary.
+- The OSX app 'assist', which serves as an example client implementation, as well as a usable product (albeit it needs some more work!)

-Examples of the assist OSX app:
+Examples of the assist OSX app in action:

 <p float="left">
   <img src="images/example_1.png?raw=true" width="200" />